bemoty/bemoty.dev/content/contact.md

 draft: false
 ---

-If you want to talk about something, just send me an email.
+Want to talk about something?
+Let's use good old email.

 > josh@bemoty.dev